dodosaurus/endurance-legends/README.md

 - [ ] rate limit page redirect when 429 is returned from Strava
 - [ ] implement navbar with logo <-> name and avatar (we have pictures from sign up) + refresh button for fetching newest activities (+ anti spam protection)
 - [ ] adding formula and recalculation of coins on fetch of activities
-- [ ] rethink and google how to handle situation, when user already was already gave permissions through Strava, but after token expiration still needs to be redirected to Strava and Authorize; how to identify such user coming to our app
+- [ ] rethink and google how to handle situation, when user already was already gave permissions through Strava, but after token expiration still needs to be redirecte to Strava and Authorize; how to identify such user coming to our app
+- [ ] additional to loading.tsx add lazy loading on tables (on other components)
 - opening booster phase (new path?)
   - [ ] initial design of the booster/chest and animation for it
   - [ ] desktop/mobile showing of the opened cards, animation for not revealed rare card